 However, effectiveness of SOP and JSA only comes when employees frequently review the correct way to perform a job.
 This is especially important since 50% of workers forget what they have just learned within an hour, and in a day it’s 70%.

-Using LMS software for EHS training is one way to increase knowledge retention.
+Using Learning Management Software (LMS) for EHS training is one way to increase knowledge retention.
 LMS hosts a range of learning content, such as video, interactive courses and quizzes.
 Courses are customizable, letting you assign exactly what your workers need to know.
-Also, staff participation in LMS software training is a major leading indicator.
+Also, staff participation in LMS training is a useful leading indicator.

 Another effective method to tackle complacency in the workplace is for workers conduct a brief task analysis before completing a routine job.

 This ensures employees evaluate each task each day.
 The analysis should be a written outline of the basic job steps to be completed, the hazards associated with those steps, and how those hazards will be mitigated.